Skip to Content

 Recourse vs non-recourse loans

-A “recourse loan” means the lender can come after your personal assets – retirement savings, cars, furniture, other properties, kids (just kidding) – if you default on the loan.
-You don’t want this type of loan.
-This is reason enough to stay away from commercial property and loans for now.
+A “recourse loan” means the lender can come after your personal assets — retirement savings, cars, furniture, and other properties — if you default on the loan.

-Non-recourse loans such as FHA, VA, Fannie Mae, and Freddie Mac are perfect first-time investor tools because they limit losses in case of the worst-case scenario.
+Non-recourse loans such as those backed by FHA, VA, Fannie Mae, and Freddie Mac are helpful first-time investor tools because they limit losses in worst-case scenarios.

 Living in the structure you’re renting out